-Mold grows in moisture, either indoors or outdoors.
-While the mold spores constantly floating in the air can trigger reactions, the problem worsens when those spores attach to a wet surface and mold begins to grow.
+Mold is a type of fungus that grows in moisture, either indoors or outdoors.
+While the mold spores constantly floating in the air can trigger reactions, the problem worsens when these spores attach to a wet surface and mold begins to grow.

 - watery and itchy eyes

 You may initially mistake your mold allergies for a cold or sinus infection, since the symptoms can mimic each other.